 Although this policy seems ideal for your current situation, if you were to re-evaluate your coverage ten years from now, you would discover that $50,000 times 10 years would decrease your need for coverage amount to $500,000.
 After reviewing your options, you decide to purchase one 20 year term policy for $500,000 and one ten year term policy for $500,000 rather than purchasing one policy for $1,000,000 for 20 years.
 This strategy is called staggering, or layering, and it reduces your insurance premium cost.

-We use our unrivaled ability to match our clients with life insurance solutions that will provide them with the best value in the industry.
+At JRC Insurance Group, we use our unrivaled ability to match our clients with life insurance solutions that will provide them with the best value in the industry.
 Our 40+ providers are all “A rated” for financial strength, security, and history of paying claims.
 You’re here today because you’re seeking peace of mind.
 Our life insurance partners have long histories of delivering on their promise of helping to provide financial security to parents.
-Give us a call today, toll free: (855) 247-9555
+Give us a call today, toll free: (855) 247-9555.

 *JRC does not provide legal or tax advice.
 Consult a trust attorney and tax professional experienced in working with special needs families.